-Low-density and long-lasting hyaluronic acid microinjections that deeply nourish and hydrate the skin.
+Low-density and long-lasting fillers microinjections that deeply nourish and hydrate the skin.
 By stimulating collagen production and restoring the skin’s hydrobalance, Skinboosters improve the elasticity and structure of the skin, thus creating a glow and making it look soft and smooth.

 When is it carried out?